ably77/DCOS-Kafka-Performance/AdvancedTuning-kafka.md

 Output:
 ```
-start.time - 2018-11-20 18:49:06:835
+start.time - 2018-11-21 18:02:51:305
-end.time - 2018-11-20 18:49:34:059
+end.time - 2018-11-21 18:03:15:289
-data.consumed.in.MB - 2384.1858
+data.consumed.in.MB - 2384.2063
-MB.sec - 87.5766
+MB.sec - 99.4082
-data.consumed.in.nMsg - 10000000
+data.consumed.in.nMsg - 10000086
-nMsg.sec - 367322.9503
+nMsg.sec - 416948.2155
-rebalance.time.ms - 3021
+rebalance.time.ms - 3020
-fetch.time.ms - 24203
+fetch.time.ms - 20964
-fetch.MB.sec - 98.5079
+fetch.MB.sec - 113.7286
-fetch.nMsg.sec - 413171.9208
+fetch.nMsg.sec - 477012.3068
 ```

 Remove the Service:
 ```
-dcos marathon app remove 1consumer-higher-topic-performancetest
+dcos marathon app remove 1consumer-higher-performancetest
 ```

 ### Conclusions

 #### Producers
 Lower Range - 113% increase in Throughput
-Higher Range - 45% increase in Throughput
+Higher Range - 54% increase in Throughput

 By tuning for throughput and increasing the batch.size, linger.ms, and compression.type parameters we can see a significant increase in throughput performance as well as latency performance of our Kafka cluster.
 For a 250 byte record it seems as though the lower end ranges are more ideal, resulting in >300K records/sec.
 The upper end also saw improvements in performance, but may be more ideal for a situation where the record size is much larger.

-For the rest of the testing, we will utilize the Lower Range parameters, but it would be advised to do more A/B testing within the range to optimize for your specific record-size
+For the rest of the testing, we will utilize the Lower Range parameters, but it would be advised to do more A/B testing within the range to optimize for your specific record-size, and hardware specs

 #### Consumers
-Increasing fetch.min.bytes from 1 --> 1000000 resulted in a modest ~3% increase in performance of our Consumer.
+Increasing fetch.min.bytes from 1 --> 1000000 resulted in a ~16% increase in throughput performance of our Consumer.

 ## Horizontal Scale
 Now that we have reached a "peak" in our current configuration (3CPU, 12GB MEM, 25GB DISK) lets horizontally scale our cluster to see what performance benefits we can gain.
 Begin so by adding some nodes to your DC/OS cluster.
-We started this guide with 5, and for the rest of this guide we will continue to scale test using up to 35 private agents
+We started this guide with 5, and for the rest of this guide we will continue to scale test using up to 15 producers

 ### DC/OS Cluster Prerequisites
 - 1 Master